opensearch-project/project-website/_posts/2024-09-16-introducing-opensearch-2-17.md

 **Reduce overhead and boost efficiency with remote cluster state publication**

-Remote cluster state publication was introduced as experimental feature in OpenSearch 2.15 and is now generally available in OpenSearch 2.17.
-When this feature is enabled, the active cluster manager uploads the cluster state to remote-backed storage and then notifies the follower nodes to download the cluster state from remote-backed storage rather than sending it over the transport layer.
-This reduces the memory, CPU, and communication overhead on the cluster manager node for publication.
+Remote cluster state publication was introduced as an experimental feature in OpenSearch 2.15 and is now generally available in OpenSearch 2.17.
+When this feature is enabled, the active cluster manager node uploads the cluster state to remote-backed storage and then notifies the follower nodes to download the cluster state from remote-backed storage rather than sending it over the transport layer.
+This reduces the memory, CPU, and communication overhead on the cluster manager node during publication.

 **Enhance performance and manage traffic with search-only replica shards**